krivenko/libcommute/doc/index.rst

 *libcommute* offers a bunch of features and is extensible in a number of ways.

-* The :cpp:class:`expression` class is an arbitrary polynomial expression that can mix bosonic/fermionic
+* The :cpp:class:`libcommute::expression` class is an arbitrary polynomial expression that can mix bosonic/fermionic
   (`CCR and CAR algebras <https://en.wikipedia.org/wiki/CCR_and_CAR_algebras>`_) and spin operators.
 It supports all standard arithmetic operations, compound-assignement operators, Hermitian conjugation and gives access to